dmison/warcry/content/rules/abilities.md

 ## RUNEMARKS

 Some abilities can only be used by fighters with certain runemarks.
 Any runemarks required will be shown to the left of the ability on the ability card.
-For example, the Inspiring Presence ability (see below) can only be used by fighters with the Leader runemark ( ).
+For example, the Inspiring Presence ability (see below) can only be used by fighters with the <Runemark mark="Leader" /> runemark.
 The runemarks a fighter has can be found on their fighter card (pg 34).

 ## DESPERATE LAST STAND